Good Sam (TV series): Development

 On September 19, 2019, CBS put Good Sam into development.
 Writer Katie Wech produced the series with Jennie Snyder Urman through her Sutton St. Productions and CBS Television Studios.
 In February 2020, the series was given a pilot order, with further development paused during the COVID-19 pandemic.
 On May 14, 2021, the show was given a series order.
 On May 12, 2022, CBS canceled the series after one season.

 Casting

 In February 2020, Sophia Bush was cast as lead role.
 In March 2020, Jason Isaacs joined the main cast.
 In January 2021, Skye P. Marshall and Michael Stahl-David were cast in starring roles.
 In February 2021, Edwin Hodge joined the cast in a starring role.
 In January 2022, it was reported that Sendhil Ramamurthy was cast in a recurring role while Hilarie Burton and Bethany Joy Lenz are set to guest star.
 In February 2022, Victoria Rowell joined the cast in a recurring role.

 Filming

-Principal photography for the series began on October 18, 2021 and concluded on March 24, 2022, in Oakville, Ontario.
+Principal photography for the series began on October 18, 2021 and concluded on March 24, 2022, in Mississauga and Oakville, Ontario.
+Filming took place at the University of Toronto Mississauga in 2021.